 - Resentful about being in charge of the social calendar

-- Despondent, or discouraged by ability to change anything
+- Despondent, or discouraged by lack of agency

-DO THE WORK: EXPLORE CONFLICTED FEELINGS & HIDDEN DESIRES
+THERAPY CAN HELP YOU EXPLORE CONFLICTED FEELINGS & DESIRES

 You deserve some time to get more connected to yourself.
-Reach out to see what therapy can do!
+Reach out to see what therapy can do for you!